zachj1582/vanillajs-1-afternoon/README.md

 # Project Summary
 There are 2 parts to this assignment.
-In Part 1, you will create a Tic Tac Toe board using HTML, CSS and Javascript and in Part 2 you will create a poker hand.
+In Part 1, you will create a Tic Tac Toe board using HTML, CSS and Javascript.
+In Part 2 you will create a poker hand.
 Detailed instructions are included in the folders for each part.

 ## Setup